 Forms for the Defense

-At least one week prior to the student’s scheduled defense, the Graduate School will email a PDF file of the Report of Dissertation Committee form/gold form (pre-populated with the students name and the names and roles of all the committee members) to the student, their supervisor, and the Graduate Coordinator.
+At least one week prior to the student’s scheduled defense, the Graduate School will email a PDF file of the Report of Dissertation Committee form (formally the gold form, pre-populated with the students name and the names and roles of all the committee members) to the student, their supervisor, and the Graduate Coordinator.
 The student or supervisor will be responsible for bringing the form to the defense, which all committee members will sign after the student successfully completes the defense.
 All members are required to sign and no proxies will be allowed.
 Digital or “scanned” signatures are accepted.
 The supervisor may return the form to the graduate coordinator, or the student may if the supervisor wishes.
 The form must be signed by the GSC Chair and turned in by the student to the Graduate School in MAI 101 by the graduation deadline.
-The final copy should include all signatures on a single page, and should be copied onto gold paper.
-The Graduate Coordinator has gold paper available for printing this form.
+The final copy should include all signatures on a single page.

 In addition, the student will need to take a copy of the Learning Outcomes Form to the defense for the supervisor to complete.
 The supervisor or student may return this form to the Graduate Coordinator.

 Other requirements, including the Committee Membership Page, can be found here.
 These are also due by the deadlines set by the Graduate School.
 The Committee Membership Page (formally Dissertation Signature Page) no longer requires the signatures of committee members.